Rahm Emanuel: Democratic Congressional Campaign Committee chairman

 The Democratic Party gained 30 seats in the House in the 2006 elections, and Emanuel received praise for his stewardship of the DCCC, even from Illinois Republican Rep. Ray LaHood, who said, "He legitimately can be called the golden boy of the Democratic Party today.
 He recruited the right candidates, found the money, and funded them, and provided issues for them.
 Rahm did what no one else could do in seven cycles."

 However, Emanuel also faced criticism for his failure to support progressive candidates, as Howard Dean advocated.
 Emanuel had "aggressively recruited right-leaning candidates, frequently military veterans, including former Republicans".
 Many of the Representatives that Rahm had recruited, such as Heath Shuler, ended up "[voting] against important Obama administration priorities, like economic stimulus, banking reform, and health care".
 Progressive activist Howie Klein has said that Emanuel's congressional campaign strategy was short-sighted, as it "contributed to the massive G.O.P. majorities we have now, the biggest since the nineteen-twenties" when the Democrats lost control of the House in the 2010 mid-term elections.
 Progressives like Rep. Maxine Waters criticized him for recruiting conservative Blue Dog Democrats since they played a leading role in Obamacare (Affordable Care Act) negotiations, and stripping it down while voting against other liberal priorities.
-She characterized it as his "chickens are coming home to roost" since he had told that they could vote the way they wanted once in office.
+She characterized it as his "chickens are coming home to roost" since he had told them that they could vote the way they wanted once in office.

 After Emanuel's election as chairman of the Democratic Caucus (see below), Chris Van Hollen became committee chair for the 110th Congress.